 Tottenham were one of the first English clubs to compete in European competition.
 They have written themselves into the record books as they led the way for others to follow.
-This is a brief overview of their adventures and glory as well as what it means to Spurs.
+This article and its companion 'Audere est Facere'

 Tottenham were the first British side to reach a European final.
 The first to win one.
 That first 5-1 triumph in 1963 is still the highest score in a one game final.
 The first British team to win two different European competitions and the first to reach three European finals.
 The first club to win the UEFA Cup twice.
 The first British club to win European trophies in three conclusive decades and only two English teams have won more than our three European trophies.

 Spurs also competed in the first all British European tie and the following year the first all English tie.
-They won the first all English European trophy final.
+Then we also won the first all English European trophy final.

 Played Won Drawn Lost For Against